 Laridae – Gulls, Terns & Skimmers

 I really do not know why Gulls excite such passion.
 Frankly, I, like very many birders, find the taxa difficult to ID quickly and, sorry chaps, rather boring.
-Its a bit like the old Ford dictum – you can have any colour you like as long as its black!
-With gullys thats black, white and shades of grey.
+It’s a bit like the old Ford dictum – you can have any colour you like as long as its black!
+With gulls that’s black, white and shades of grey.
+On the other hand, terns are so elegant in form that it is hard not to find them attractive despite their mostly monochrome hues.

-Nevertheless, there are a great many very dedicated gull watchers ready to split by leg shade or gape colour.
-Good luck to you I say – I admit it has one great advantage – every town with a rubbish tip has plenty of gulls and these sucessful birds are very much more common inland than they used to be.
-It is, of course, a good way of recognising a birder and separating him or her from the populous at large.
+Nevertheless, there are a great many very dedicated gull watchers ready to identify by leg shade or gape colour.
+Good luck to you I say – I admit it has one great advantage – every town with a rubbish tip has plenty of gulls and these successful birds are very much more common inland than they used to be.
+Laridae are, of course, a good way of recognising a birder and separating him or her from the populous at large.
 Point at the black and white bird and ask what it is.
-Most people will tell you its a sea-gull.
-Birders will tell you its a gull!
+Most people will tell you it’s a sea-gull.
+Birders will tell you it’s a gull!

 Brown Noddy Anous stolidus